 Firstly check the particular requirements and procedures for the specific race you are managing.
-These can be found in Dinghy Events and Trophies Race Officer Guidance, Saturday and Summer Series Guidance, or in the case of special events this information may have been communicated to you directly.
+These can be found in such documents as Dinghy Events and Trophies Race Officer Guidance, Saturday and Summer Series Guidance, or in the case of special events this information may have been communicated to you directly.